KittyCAD/modeling-app/docs/kcl/std.md

 * `ExtrudeGroup` - An extrude group is a collection of extrude surfaces.
 ```
 {
+	// The id of the extrusion end cap
+	endCapId: uuid,
 	// The height of the extrude group.
 	height: number,
 	// The id of the extrude group.